 So Season after season you go up north to Scotland - and some times - rarely - to the Lakes and Wales - to go winter climbing.
 You’ve undertaken a standard apprenticeship or rock and then ice, easy routes first - almost walking - then onto harder routes.
 But now you feel in a rut, climbing no harder than III or IV.

-A tough grade IV on the Ben feels like the living end, and even the thought of moving up onto V’s scares you to death.
-Standing on a belay on Tower Ridge and looking over at the routes on Indicator Wall, looking at those climbers running it out, their gear suicidally spaced, is enough to give you the heeby jeebies.
+A tough grade IV on Ben Nevis feels like the living end, and even the thought of moving up onto V’s scares you to death.
+Standing on a belay on Tower Ridge and looking over at the routes on Indicator Wall, looking at those climbers running it out, their gear suicidally spaced, is enough to give you the heeby-jeebies.
 And yet there are so many classic routes you want to do that stand at this grade.
 How on earth can you move up a notch?

-First you must ask yourself a question that is more often than not overlooked - probably because it’s a hard one to own up to; why can’t you climb harder?
+First, you must ask yourself a question that is more often than not overlooked - probably because it’s a hard one to own up to; why can’t you climb harder?

 You’re just crap - but happy to be that way.

 In this case, you’re just hopeless and weak, and even on grade III’s your out of our depth.
 This is probably down to the fact that you climb very little, and the climbing you have done has not built up your confidence.
 You’re a tourist and you know you are; unwilling to put the effort in the climb any harder, and also happy to keep it that way.
 Sure it would be nice to do those hard Cold Climbs classics, but really you’re just not cut out for the scary stuff.

 You’re super keen and have moved up the grades quickly, but self-preservation has made you back off a couple of harder routes, and now you don’t think you’ll be able to move up a grade.
 This is compounded by the fact your climbing partners are climbing the same grade as you, and so you’ve not even seconded anything hard.